virtualpain/fiction/README.md

 # Fiction

 A ruby program to manage my fiction writings.
-All writings are written in markdown.
-Textile supports soon.

 ## Install